Shopping for Cicada DSP? Jump to the products: FLX700.4PRO · FLX1400.4PRO · DSP412PRO · DSP88v2

 Adding DSP when you don't need it

-If your CX/CXX system sounds great already, DSP may not be necessary.
+If your CX/CXX coaxial system sounds great already, DSP may not be necessary.

 Final Thoughts